minerupset/minerupset.github.io/code-library/docs/git-reminders.md

 <hr>

-## How to add an existing project to git/GitHub
+## Add an existing project to git/GitHub

 This one I forget all the time - I'll start futzing around with some code, realize I like where it's going and want to source control it, and then forget the best way to do that.